FabLabWgtn/Lampshade/README.md

   - **Black lines are guides**:

-    - The thin black dotted lines are symetry guides
+    - The thin grey dotted lines are symetry guides

     - The thick black lines are guides to align your design with the first petal of the Lampshade